facebook/docusaurus/README.md

 Docusaurus is a project for building, deploying, and maintaining open source project websites easily.

+No time?
+Check our [5 minutes tutorial ⏱️](https://tutorial.docusaurus.io).

 **Tip**: use **[new.docusaurus.io](https://new.docusaurus.io)** to test Docusaurus immediately in CodeSandbox.

 - **Simple to Start**